Welcome

 undefined

-adds or removes a MapContainer
+adds or removes a MapContainer with an inner Mapbox map. mapbox

-argument is an MapRef
+is a MapRef

-when added or null
+when added, or null

-when removed.
+when removed. index

 actions